-If Fair Trading believes there has been a breach of the law, a range of options may be undertaken depending on the severity of the breach.
-These options include: a verbal warning, investigation, issuing a formal caution, issuing a penalty notice and or prosecution.
+If Fair Trading believes there has been a breach of the law, there are a range of options depending on the severity of the breach.
+These options include: education on the law and a verbal warning, investigation, issuing a formal caution, issuing a penalty notice and or prosecution.

-If you or the customer is dissatisfied with the outcome of the complaint, the consumer can take the matter to the NSW Civil and Administrative Tribunal (NCAT).
-This brings an independent voice to the dispute without the need for costly legal battles.
-During an informal hearing, the Tribunal will assist the parties negotiate a settlement through conciliation, and if that fails the Tribunal will decide the case.
+If you or the customer is dissatisfied with the outcome of the complaint, the consumer can take the matter to the NSW Civil and Administrative Tribunal.
+During an informal hearing, the Tribunal will help negotiate a settlement through conciliation, and if that fails the Tribunal will decide the case.
 The Tribunal’s decision is legally binding and must be followed by both parties.

-A final resort on the customer’s part would be to take the matter to court.
-Fair Trading may assist in this but is only likely to get involved if there has been a clear breach of the law, or the matter has wider ramifications for NSW consumers generally.
-Where there is a breach of the law, Fair Trading’s action in court is normally a separate action to assisting the consumer with their dispute.
+And finally, the customer can take the matter to court.
+Fair Trading can help but only if there has been a clear breach of the law, or the matter has wider ramifications for NSW consumers generally.

-A conciliator will try to negotiate a settlement that is acceptable to both parties.
-If conciliation fails, a Tribunal Member will decide the case and make a binding order.
-A money order can be enforced through the Sheriff’s Office of NSW.
+It hears disputes on a wide range of issues including consumer claims concerning the supply of goods and services and home building matters.
+If you’re a small business, you may also be considered a consumer if you have a claim against another business which has supplied goods or services to you, even if the goods are for resale.
+A Tribunal member will try to negotiate a settlement that is acceptable to both parties.
+If conciliation fails, a Tribunal member will decide the case and make a binding order.
+A money order can be enforced by the Sheriff’s Office of NSW.

-The Consumer and Commercial Division of the NCAT deals with consumer claims against business.
+The Consumer and Commercial Division of the Tribunal deals with consumer claims against business.

 The application must:

-Application forms are available at Fair Trading Centres, NCAT Registries, the NCAT website and through your Local Court.
+Application forms are available through the Tribunal website and your Local Court.